RoryMusinskas/React-Portfolio/README.md

 # About

-This website (https://www.rory-musinskas.com) is a reflection of my personality and a place for me to show off projects I am creating throughout my career.
+This website (https://www.rory-musinskas.com) is a place for me to show off projects I create throughout my career.
 It is an update on my old portfolio (https://zealous-wing-31c1c0.netlify.app/).

 # Tech used